Is It “Fake Happiness”? Here's How To Find True Joy

 We do want to note: Faking happiness can make us believe that we should make the best of a situation we're not satisfied with.
 It can be helpful to remember that life might not be merely about keeping our boat afloat—it can also be about steering our ship to new and exciting places.

-Your happiness might seem to come from things
+Our happiness seems to come from possessions

 When your happiness comes only from certain objects, it might be short-lived.
 Common sources of temporary happiness can include things like junk food, alcohol or anything else that you usually don't need.